 The Clay Workshop with ceramic artists Sandra Moore, Shawn Terrell, and Frank McNutt will provide the tools and materials for youth to make a series of unique clay artifacts.
 Youth learn about a variety of surface treatments such as burnishing, stamps, texture and glaze and the low fire technique, Horsehair Raku.
 As youth discuss what their clay piece needs to survive the firing, which they do in a kiln built on site, they also have the opportunity to discuss resilience and what they each need in order to thrive in the face of challenges.
 Building on sequential firings, youth learn to create more durable and better-constructed pieces.

 The Storymobile from Reading is FUNdamental Pittsburgh will bring stories, activities, books, and literary resources to Art in the Garden.
 Each time The Storymobile visits, youth will be given a book to expand their home libraries.

-Earthen Vessels provides free breakfast and lunch for all of the youth at Art in the Garden.
+Earthen Vessels provides free breakfast and lunch for all of the youth.

 We believe that when we grow in our understanding of connectedness to ourselves, each other, and our earth, we are able build a better neighborhood.

 We believe mindfulness practices have the power to help youth as they work to reframe untrue and distorted or limiting beliefs and that this can create space for the positive transformation of self, family, and community.

 We believe it is morally imperative to prevent early childhood adversity and equip adults with tools to support youth.